 Nevaeh applies for TANF cash assistance and she has exhausted her 60 months.
-She didn't receive TANF during the high unemployment months and she doesn't meet any other hardship extension.
+She didn't receive TANF during the pandemic high unemployment months and she doesn't meet any other extension category.
 Nevaeh is not eligible for TANF cash assistance and isn't approved for additional months.
-The case manager explores al other programs and resources with Nevaeh to determine if there is any assistance to provide.
-The case manager gives her the following flyer, Transitioning off TANF resource.
+The case manager explores all other programs and resources with Nevaeh to determine if there is any assistance to provide.
+The case manager gives her the following flyer, Transitioning off TANF as a resource.

-Note: The High Unemployment TLE hardship category can't be selected in combination with any other hardship existing category.
-The High Unemployment TLE hardship category is the last resort hardship category.
+Note: The High Unemployment Rate TLE category can't be selected in combination with any other existing TLE category.
+The High Unemployment Rate TLE category is a last resort category.

-TANF/SFA ends when an adult recipient/ineligible parent no longer meets time limit extension criteria or TANF/SFA eligibility criteria during the hardship time limit extension.
+TANF/SFA ends when an adult recipient no longer meets TANF/SFA eligibility criteria, including TLE requirements, during their extension time period.

-3.6.1.6 How do I determine whether an ineligible parent qualifies for a disability time limit extension?
+3.6.1.6 How do I determine whether an adult recipient qualifies for a disability time limit extension?

-Note: WorkFirst support services can’t pay for medical evidence for any undocumented or fraud-disqualified individual (parent, caregiver, or disabled child/adult relative).
-Funds are available in ICMS to purchase medical evidence for undocumented or fraud-disqualified individuals.
-Don’t pay for more medical evidence than is needed to determine time limit extension eligibility.

-For example, the adult recipient/ineligible parent may be able to access free clinics, or, if the parent is already seeing a doctor, the WFPS/WFSSS can purchase a report instead of a full medical exam.
+The adult recipient may be able to access free clinics, or, if the parent is already seeing a doctor, the WFPS/WFSSS can purchase a report or a full medical exam.

-Give the adult recipient/ineligible parent the Missing Verification for Interview (0023-01) pend letter requesting medical evidence using the same timeframes used for all other time limit cases with the following text:
+Give the adult recipient the Missing Verification for Interview (0023-01) pend letter requesting medical evidence using the same timeframes used for all other time limit cases with the following text:

 “You must provide documentation of your [or your child or adult relative’s] mental, physical, emotional or cognitive impairment and your ability to engage in work from a source such as one of the primary medical professionals or supplemental medical evidence described in WAC 388-447-0005.